InfuseAI/primehub-site/docs/primehub-end-to-end.md

 Click on `Request API Token` button.
 ![](assets/tutorial_request_api_token.png)

-After the `API token` displayed, click on `Copy` button to store our token value.
+After the API token displayed, click on `Copy` to store our token value.
 ![](assets/tutorial_copy_api_token.png)

-Back to `Notebooks`, click on PrimeHub button and select `API Token`.
+Back to notebooks, click on PrimeHub button and select `API Token`.
 ![](assets/tutorial_notebook_extension_api.png)

 We can paste our token here then click on `OK` button.